Send the link below via email or IMCopy

 *Do not send your essay folded into origami.

-*Do not cut up your essay into jigsaw pieces with an attachment announcing: "Your school is where I fit in!"
+*Do not cut up your essay into jigsaw pieces with an attachment announcing: "Your school is where I fit in!" (or send in one of your sneakers with a note that says "Hope this helps me get my shoe in the door.").

 *Do not send in Hitler-themed artwork as your essay (Good God--especially NOW!)